 Following our post in 2020 called Explore the UK summer Holiday.
-We take a further look at the potential for the UK from the government on the 22nd February.
+We take a further look at the potential for the UK after the latest lockdown.
 At the time of writing this post the UK is in its third lockdown and aggressively deploying vaccines to the most at risk of COVID-19.

 In our previous post we took a look at how the government was introducing and using air bridges to different countries.
 This has had some success and some new variations of COVID-19 being introduced by new or returning travellers.

 A new introduction to the UK is a quarantine period similar to Australia, where travellers from certain countries are being isolated in hotels.
 Although unpopular with some individuals, should this have been introduced in March 2020?
 Let us know in the comments section on your thoughts.

 Will all the shops and pubs reopen after schools go back?
 Can we start booking holidays to warmer countries?